4 of the best coffee alternatives on the Sunshine Coast

 Chai tea – The Silva Spoon, Shop 1 The Dunes, 27 Cotton Tree Parade, Cotton Tree

-With its eclectic décor and attention to every small detail, this tea house and gift shop has an enormous variety of tea, but my pick is the Bengali Chai.
+With its eclectic décor and attention to every small detail, this tea house and gift shop in Cotton Tree has an enormous variety of tea, but my pick is the Bengali Chai.
 It’s a slightly spicy chai, made from black tea, pepper, cinnamon, cloves and ginger.

 Cacao and peppermint hot chocolate – New Earth Café, 21-37 Birtwill Street, Coolum Beach